Ukraine's Yatseniuk sees himself staying on as prime minister

 The 40-year-old magisterial Yatseniuk, a former economy and foreign minister whose has made hawkish comments about Russia during the crisis, once called the prime minister's job "political suicide".

-But he is a favourite with the West because of his commitment to deep, sometimes unpopular, reform and his calm direction of the war-ravaged economy.
+But he is a favorite with the West because of his commitment to deep, sometimes unpopular, reform and his calm direction of the war-ravaged economy.

 Once the party vote count is complete and votes are in also from single-mandate constituencies, Yatseniuk said a coalition should be pulled together from all the pro-Europe parties which had qualified for parliamentary representation for them to decide on the make-up of the new government.